taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 const newTodos = [ ...todos, todo ];

 // toggling todo
-const todos.map(todo =>
+const newTodos = todos.map(todo =>
   todo.id === action.todo.id
     ? { ...todo, completed: !todo.completed }
     : todo
   );
 ~~~~~~~~

 JavaScript gives you enough tools to keep your data structures immutable.
 There is no need to use a third-party library except for the two mentioned use cases.
 However, there might be a third use case where such library would help: deeply nested data structures in Redux that need to be kept immutable.
 It is true that it becomes more difficult to keep data structures immutable when they are deeply nested.
 But, as mentioned earlier in the book, it is bad practice to have deeply nested data structures in Redux in the first place.
-That's were the next chapter of the book comes into play that can be used to keep your data structures flat.
+That's where the next chapter of the book comes into play that can be used to keep your data structures flat.

 ## Normalized State